 Here’s her basic recipe for a chunky, meaty, beany chili with a good kick.
 I did alter the recipe slightly, but that’s the great thing about chili — it’s really customizable depending on what’s in your pantry.
 These were the ingredients in my pantry today.

-1 lb. of beef, cut into bite size bits
+- 1 lb. of beef, cut into bite size bits (sub ground beef or pork)

-2 large cans of tomato (whole, chopped or crushed), with their juices
+- 2 cans of fire-roasted chopped tomato, with their juices

 If you’d like your peppers to have a smokier taste, do the following steps.
 Otherwise, just chop the peppers.